SkyLundy/Fluency/README.md

 // }
 ```

+### Translatable Languages

 This method returns all translatable languages that the current translation service recognizes.
-The
-codes for each language are used when calling `$fluency->translate()`;
+The codes for each language are used when calling `$fluency->translate()`;

 ```php
 $translatableLanguages = $fluency->getTranslatableLanguages();